bulletmark/encfsui/README.md

 NOTE: Arch users can just install [_encfsui from the AUR_](https://aur.archlinux.org/packages/encfsui/) and skip to the next section.
-Other users can install the following:
+Other users can install by running:

     # Install encfs zenity xdg-utils
     git clone http://github.com/bulletmark/encfsui